Full Placement Year

 To fulfil university requirements, your placement must be:

 - Full-time hours (minimum of 35 hours per week).
-Please note: The minimum of 36 weeks is over ruled if your individual school programme specification requires that you must do more/less than 36 weeks.
+Please note: The minimum of 30 weeks is overruled if your individual school programme specification requires that you must do more/less than 30 weeks.

 Finding a placement